tajas20006/wordle-candidates-viewer/README.md

 # if it hits, you know that 'u' does go there.
 # if it does not hit, you are left with only two candidates.

-> python list_candidates.py ...py -b u -m adiecomftras puppy
+> python list_candidates.py --hits ...py -b u -m adiecomftras puppy
 # now you are left with only one.
 # you know that this guy could have won the game in just 4 tries.